 - Related Content

 Even though Brass and Nickel are two different colored metals, they have some similarities.
 Some of their similarities include:

-- Both Can Be Electroplated – They are both metal finishes that can be electroplated.
-You often see electroplating of brass and nickel, particularly when it comes to faucets for the bathroom, home furniture hardware or other other items.
+- Both Can Be Electroplated – They are metal finishes that can be electroplated.
+You often see electroplating of brass and nickel, particularly when it comes to faucets for the bathroom, home furniture hardware or other items.
 Brass is a golden brown color, and Nickel is a silver color.